Deploy a full-stack app with Sistemo

 Cleanup

-sistemo vm delete web
+sistemo machine delete web

-sistemo vm delete api
+sistemo machine delete api

-sistemo vm delete db
+sistemo machine delete db

 sistemo network delete app